nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Expected outcome:

 ```
-Company has been successfully confirmed/uncomfirmed!
+Company has been successfully uncomfirmed!

 ```
 ### `list unconfirmed` - Shows all stored companies marked with unconfirmed attendance